Electorate Demographics:

 A

 History of the area: The Maylands area was inhabited by the Noongar people for thousands of years prior to British arrival.
-The Derbal Yerrigan is a sacred place for Noongar people being created by the Waugal (a Dreamtime Creation Spirit).
+The Derbarl Yerrigan is a sacred place for Noongar people being created by the Waugal (a Dreamtime Creation Spirit).
 The river has many meeting places where indigenous peoples would gather as they travelled from place to place.
 It also served as a source of nourishment.

+British development of Maylands occurred over two separate time periods.
+The peninsula area from 1830 was farmed by the Tranby Settlers led by Joseph Hardey.
 The area around the Maylands train station which contains historic homes and the town centre did not develop until the train station was built in 1900 to support the Mephan Ferguson pipe factory.
 The factory manufactured pipes for the Coolgardie water scheme.

 The area around the train station was originally called Falkirk.
 Although the peninsula land area was known as Maylands for some time, Falkirk was renamed as Maylands and the area has been known as this until now.
 How the name Maylands was chosen is a source of conjecture among historians.